k1kolev/info/features/ui-ux-features/presence.md

 ## Overview

-People nowadays are rarely not busy with something during their workday.
+People nowadays are always busy with something during their workday.

 There are many reasons why people may be unavailable

 From attending meetings after meetings to being frequently on the go,